R-LadiesAKL/Topics/README.md

 # Topics
-This is a list of topics and ideas for future meetups
+This repo contains a README with a community generated list of ideas and topics for future R-Ladies Auckland meetups.

+- A beginners workshop on developing R packages